tfluhr/test-project/docs/chapters/content.md

 : another item's definition.
 ```

-Each item begins on its own line by itself, followed by a double-line break, a colon `:`, and the defition of the item.
+Each item begins on its own line by itself, followed by a double-line break, a colon `:`, and the definition of the item.

 ## Footnotes